aftabb/CodingTest/README.md

  - Showing city specific data in Chart(used MpChart Library).

 Time Taken:
 Due to health issue didnt get much time to work.Completed all this task in 6-7 hours.
+Tested Aplication on Oppo A3s version 8 (Api level 26)